ComradDoge/DogeEU4/README.md

 Content
 - The diktatorship reform government decision fully reworked
 - Diktatorship ideas slightly tweaked

+Balance
-- Zaparozhie (or cossack_reform) now has access to Clergy and Burghers estate
+- Sich Rada now has access to Clergy and Burghers estate
+- Sich Rada goverment_capacity 50>100, absolutism -40>-50
+- Values for Cossack Estate happy modifiers lowered to not be equal to a literal state of cossacks

 Fixes
 - Oda and Uesugi will have missions on vanilla bookmark